automategreen/home-controller/Readme.md

 ### Insteon Group/Scene Functions

-**Comming Soon**
+**Coming Soon**

-### Insteon Informaition Functions
+### Insteon Information Functions

 #### Insteon.info([id,] callback)

 Gets the product information about the gateway or a device.

 `id` is the id (6 digit hex String) of the device from witch to get the product info.
 If not provided, the gateway's product info will be returned.
-Product info object is retruned in callback.
+Product info object is returned in callback.

 ##### Example